Top Hanoi Attractions

 Built over 2 years from 1973 to 1975, this project was the result of a close collaboration between engineers from Vietnam and the former Soviet Union.
 The mausoleum is divided into three floors and the second is the center of the construction, where the remains of the president are kept in a chamber, accessible through a series of passages and flights of marble stairs.

-Visiting the Mausoleum is free of charge but involves a set of strictly enforced regulations.
+Visiting the Ho Chi Minh Mausoleum is free of charge but involves a set of strictly enforced regulations.
 Do not wear short skirts, tank tops or hats.
 You may be requested to store day packs, cameras and phones before entering.
-Taking photos, talking, putting your hands in your pockets or finger-pointing are strictly prohibited inside the mausoleums.
+Taking photos, talking, putting your hands in your pockets or finger-pointing are strictly prohibited inside the mausoleum.
 Visitors are expected to remain silent and walk in two lines slowly and steadily through the mausoleum.

 Address: 2 Hung Vuong, Dien Ban, Ba Dinh, Hanoi.